anagha-microsoft/databricks-workshops/iot/Provisioning.md

 ### 3.0.1.
 Provision the device telemetry generator
 This will create an Azure IoT hub with Azure Cosmos DB as device registry.

+### 3.0.2.
+Create consumer groups
+1. From the Azure portal, navigate to the IoT hub instance provisioned in 3.0.1.<BR>
+2. Select Endpoints<BR>
+3. From "Built-in endpoints", select "Events"<BR>
+4. Create one consumer group called "kafkaConnect-cg"<BR>
+5. Create one consumer group called "spark-cg"<BR>

+### 3.0.3.
+Capture key information needed for KafkaConnect and Spark integration
+Capture the following:<br>

 # 4. HDInsight Kafka
 ### 4.0.1.
 Provision a HDInsight Kafka cluster
 Follow the steps in the [documentation](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-get-started#create-a-kafka-cluster) to create a cluster from the Azure portal.